 I have a Ph.D. in Social & Clinical Psychology from UCLA, and have published in JPSP, J. Pers, and other APA-refereed research journals.
 Early on I was a member of the Psychology Faculties at the University of Massachusetts, Amherst, and Mount Holyoke College.
 Later I worked as a family systems therapist in the States and Ireland for several years.
 Inbetween times I wrote and presented a radio program on WMUA⁄fm in Amherst (‘Dr Bill’s Myths, Lies, Facts, and Songs’).
 In more recent years, in addition to a course on ‘Social Systems, Communications, and Psychology’, I’ve been teaching the likes of ‘Creative Writing’ and ‘Dramatic Authoring for the Web’ at Dublin City University.
 And yes, I once tried moving to Nashville, but I’d say that was well before I met Mairéad or Utah Phillips.

 I spent about 15 years sorting the initial version of this book, entitled: The Arrival of the Fittest: How The Great Become Great (2011).
-Greatness (2017) is an expanded version of Arrival with more case studies (not to mention a hopefully more “Google friendly” title) added.
+Greatness (2020) is an expanded version of Arrival with more case studies and research citations (not to mention a hopefully more “Google friendly” title) added.
 Arrival received very strong endorsements from a number of internationally prominent academics.
 Here’s a starter, or as you baseball fans would have it, a closer.
 Well actually – if you know anything about the research literature on genius & greatness – the closer:

 “Arrival is a truly fascinating book.
 It’s not only highly informative, but also equally inspiring!”

 Dean Keith Simonton, Ph.D.

 Here are some other endorsements from academics whose research is directly relevant to the arguments developed in Arrival / Greatness: